WHO WE ARE

-Progressive Turnout Project is a grassroots Political Action Committee (PAC) with a single mission: get Democrats to the polls.
+Progressive Turnout Project is a grassroots organization with a single mission: get Democrats to the polls.
 We design, test, and execute specialized voter turnout programs targeting inconsistent Democratic voters in the most competitive districts in the country.
-In the 2016 election cycle, we sent our trained teams to districts across the country to run tailor-made turnout programs complementing the work campaigns do and boosting Democratic turnout.
+In 2017, our trained teams flipped 10 Republican House of Delegate districts in Virginia.
+In 2018, we’ll bring that same strategy to competitive districts across the country.

 Turnout in the 2014 election was the lowest in 70 years and Democrats didn’t just lose–we got crushed.
 That’s not a coincidence.
 When voter turnout is low, the composition of the electorate dramatically changes.

 In 2014, turnout was just 36.7% nationally, but far lower among key Democratic constituencies: young people, minorities and low income people1.
 More than 44 million eligible voters of color did not vote and 66 million eligible voters earning less than $50,000 did not vote2.

 There are a lot of reasons for this divide in turnout.
 Many sporadic voters are more mobile and therefore less involved in community and social networks that encourage voting and harder for campaigns to contact3.
 Many of them are disenfranchised by overly restrictive voting laws or unable to go to the polls because they work multiple jobs.

 However, it means that when turnout is high, the electorate is more liberal, and when turnout is low, the electorate is more conservative.
 So without either persuading more of that smaller group of regular voters to vote for Democrats or turning those sporadic voters into regular voters, Democrats aren’t going to be able to hold a majority in Congress any time soon.